-During the 2019-20 hunting season, most reported avid quail hunting occurred in the coastal and piedmont management units and the least in the mountain units (Fig. 3).
+During the 2022-23 hunting season, most reported avid quail hunting occurred in the coastal and piedmont management units and the least in the mountain units (Fig. 3).
 This is not surprising given that quail are fairly common in the coastal plain, somewhat uncommon in much of the piedmont, and extremely rare in the mountains.
-Since 1984, the long-term trend for the number of trips per hunter has generally declined, but has been somewhat higher during the last two seasons than in recent years (Fig. 4).
-The number of hours hunting per trip has fluctuated around 3.5 hours for the last few years (Fig. 5).
-Party size averaged 1.7 hunters per hunting trip in the 2019-20 season.
+Since 1984, the long-term trend for the number of trips per hunter has generally declined (Fig. 4).
+The number of hours hunting per trip has fluctuated around 3.5 hours for most of the last decade (Fig. 5).
+Party size averaged 1.7 hunters per hunting trip in the 2022-23 season.
 It is important to remember that these figures only reflect avid hunters' activities when they are hunting wild quail.
 These individuals likely spend considerable time training or field trialing dogs, hunting out of state, or hunting pen-reared birds.

 Figure 3.
-Total number of reported hunting trips by management unit by avid quail hunter survey respondents during the 2019-20 hunting season.
+Total number of reported hunting trips by management unit by avid quail hunter survey respondents during the 2022-23 hunting season.

 Figure 4.
-Average number of hunting trips per hunter in the avid quail hunter survey, 1984-85 through 2019-20.
+Average number of hunting trips per hunter in the avid quail hunter survey, 1984-85 through 2022-23.

 Figure 5.
-Average hunting hours per trip in the avid quail hunter survey, 1984-85 through 2019-20.
+Average hunting hours per trip in the avid quail hunter survey, 1984-85 through 2022-23.